-The proposal from Rep. Brandt Iden was among the dozens and dozens of bills considered during the final scheduled session on Thursday.
+The proposal from Rep. Brandt Iden, which would include MI online poker, was among the dozens and dozens of bills considered during the final scheduled session on Thursday.
 Facing a seemingly endless to-do list, the process spilled over into a bonus Friday of lawmaking.

 The “lawful internet gaming act” cleared one Senate committee and both chambers over the course of the long night, crossing all but one final hurdle.
 The bill now moves to the desk of Gov. Rick Snyder for his signature.
 (Full text here.)